-This RFP is seeking training proposals that leverage existing community training that is accessible, entry level, and appropriate for front-line staff, and can be used in our efforts of supporting customers on the region's public transit system.
-Training is best provided in a micro-learning format.
-In some cases, a series of micro-learning modules may be appropriate for the learner to access in order to support the desired learning objectives.
+This RFP is seeking training proposals that leverage existing community training that is accessible, entry level, appropriate for front line staff and can be used in our efforts of supporting customers on the region's transit system.
+Training is best provided in a micro-learning format; in some cases, a series of micro-learning modules may be appropriate for the learner to access to support the desired learning objectives.
 The training formats proposed can be flexible, interactive, timely and engaging.
 An example format might be a series of short videos from community partners.
 Innovative approaches are encouraged and welcome.

-The organization (herein referred to as training partners) that receives the contract will work with TriMet's Training Division and TriMet's Department of Transit Equity, Inclusion, and Community Affairs to adapt their trainings into accessible online micro-learning opportunities.
-Once the training partners are selected, TriMet's training resources will work with each partner as necessary to adapt their training into TriMet's Online Learning Management System (LMS).
+The organization (herein referred to as training partners) that receives the contract will work with TriMet's Training Division and the Transit Equity,

+Inclusion, and Community Affairs department to adapt their trainings into accessible online micro-learning opportunities.
+Once the training partners are selected, TriMet will work with each partner to adapt their training into TriMet's Online Learning Management System (LMS).
 At minimum, this will include:

-- Video recording of the training partner staff conducting their selected training or submitted presentations - Consulting with training partner staff on any needed training module updates or refinements to their training - Working with the training partner on any related issues as the training is integrated into TriMet's online LMS.
+- Video recording of the training partner conducting their selected training or submitted presentations. - Consulting with training partner staff on any needed training module updates or refinements to their training. - Working with the training partner on any issues as the training is integrated into TriMet's LMS.

-Final grant award amounts will support both the cost of the initial training as well as the cost of working with TriMet staff and resources to integrate that training into TriMet's LMS.
+Final grant award amounts will support both the cost of the initial training as well as the cost of working with TriMet, and resources to integrate that training into TriMet's LMS.